epam/TimeBaseTimescaleConnector/README.md

 * `TIMEBASE_HOST` - TimeBase host.
 * `TIMEBASE_PORT` - TimeBase port.
 * `TIMEBASE_BATCH_SIZE` - number of messages in one batch.
 * `TIMEBASE_STREAMS_FOR_REPLICATION` - comma-separated list of stream names that will be replicated.
+Wildcards are supported.
 * `TIMEBASE_AUTO_DISCOVERY` - flag that enables/disables the automated discovery of streams to be replicated.

 **Replicator Configurations:**